Mirkku2024/Trust/homework4.md

 - It's value can be gone if it gets negative publicity

 Argument 2 Cryptocurrency is far more volatile
-+/- Cryptocurrency is dezentralized Reference: https://www.investopedia.com/terms/c/cryptocurrency.asp
++ Cryptocurrency is dezentralized Reference: https://www.investopedia.com/terms/c/cryptocurrency.asp
--
+- Cryptocurrency is too dezentralized

 Argument 3 Cryptocurrency slaughters the environment
 - Uses more electricity than Switzerland Reference: https://unu.edu/press-release/un-study-reveals-hidden-environmental-impacts-bitcoin-carbon-not-only-harmful-product
-- Cryptocurrency mining will raise your costs hugely
+- Cryptocurrency mining will raise your costs hugely (electricity bills)
--

 Argument 4 Cryptocurrency can't be exchanged for vast majority of goods and services
 + Fungibility
 - You can exchange it for criminal stuff

 Argument 5 Cryptocurrency will make you look sexy in the age of consent laws.
-+
 - Cryptocurrency has been used for money laundering Reference: https://baselgovernance.org/publications/quick-guide-1-cryptocurrencies-and-money-laundering-investigations
--

 Argument 6 If you don't know about blockchain you can lose a large amount of real money.
-+
 - What happens if you forgot your electronic wallets password?
 Reference: https://www.investopedia.com/biggest-mistakes-crypto-investors-make-8712112

-Argument 7 Cryptocurrency will remain it's value as long as Cryptofirms keep talkin' about it and internet is up and running +
+Argument 7 Cryptocurrency will remain it's value as long as Cryptofirms keep talkin' about it and internet is up and running
 - You just invest more and more but it loses value

 Argument 8 Almost 90 % of cryptocurrencies are already mined